John Casper Stoever Log House

-John Casper Stoever Log House is a historic home located at New Holland, Lancaster County, Pennsylvania.
-It was built about 1740, and is a -story, 36 feet 6 inches by 22 feet, log dwelling.
+The John Casper Stoever Log House is an historic American home that is located in New Holland, Lancaster County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1987.

+History and architectural features

+Built circa 1740, this historic structure is a 1 1/2-story, log dwelling that measures thirty-six feet, six inches by twenty-two feet.
 It has corner posts, to which the logs are attached with mortise and tenon joints.
-It had a gable roof with dormers and sat on a stone foundation.
+Featuring a gable roof with dormers, it was originally erected on a stone foundation.
 The log structure was covered with asbestos shingles over novelty siding.
-A one-story, rear addition was built in the 1880s and a glass entryway in the 1920s.
+A one-story, rear addition was built during the 1880s and a glass entryway was added during the 1920s.
 Its builder, Rev. John Casper Stoever (1707–1779), was a prominent figure in the development of the Lutheran church.

-The house is no longer located at 200 W. Main St., and appears to have been moved about 30 feet south and turned 90 degrees.
+The house is no longer located at 200 West Main Street, and appears to have been moved about thirty feet south and turned ninety degrees.

 It was listed on the National Register of Historic Places in 1987.